 Health Care Open Enrollment: Fast Facts

-- Logging in and double checking your information will ensure that you are getting the maximum tax credit for which you are eligible.
+- This will ensure that you are getting the maximum tax credit for which you are eligible.

 - The amount of the tax credit depends on both your income and the costs of the plans available in your area (which change each year).
-If premiums go up, your tax credit goes up, too.
+The tax credit goes up if your premiums go up.

 If you are currently enrolled in a plan, you should review the premiums for next year and any plan changes that the insurer is making (such as changes to the provider network, deductible or co-pays) to make sure that this plan is still the best option for you.
-More Plans are participating in the marketplace in 2019.
+Many, but not all, plans may see premiums decrease for next year.
+You should confirm any changes to your plan's premium even if you do not change your plan.

 If you need to pick a new plan, remember to compare the new plan to your old plan.